-In a world with an ever-increasing population, needs and thus perilous environmental pollution, people around the globe are making small yet significant shifts towards a sustainable, minimalist lifestyle.
-This gradual shift is an aid towards the development of a green and eco-friendly means for decrement of pollution.
+In a world with an ever-increasing population, needs, and thus perilous environmental pollution, people around the globe are making small yet significant shifts towards a sustainable, minimalist lifestyle.
+This gradual shift is an aid towards the development of a green and eco-friendly means for the decrement pollution.
 Thus, companies and organizations are coming forth with innovative tech and means to an eco-friendly yet indulgent lifestyle, including fashion.

 Thus, DGragde had come up with a convenient method to turn waste into something useful and also create a positive environmental impact.
 They use waste PET1 plastic bottles (the ones mainly used for bottling drinking water) with the cap and label intact to create yarn and thus make apparel and accessories out of it.
 DGrade recycles bottles collected through Simply Bottles (a DGrade initiative of plastic waste collection) into Greenspun® yarn for textile production.

 Greenspun® Technology starts out by washing the bottles and shredding them into flakes.
-These are then sent to factories to be heated and extruded into fibre and spun into recycled polyester yarn.
-This yarn is then used to produce a wide range of more than 200 types of fabric, viz. jersey, twill, poplin, chiffon, canvas etc. suitably dyed and treated for products from sportswear, leisurewear to corporate wear.
+These are then sent to factories to be heated and extruded into fiber and spun into recycled polyester yarn.
+This yarn is then used to produce a wide range of more than 200 types of fabric, viz. jersey, twill, poplin, chiffon, canvas, etc. suitably dyed and treated for products from sportswear, leisurewear to corporate wear.
 Each stage of the process is audited and certified as environmentally ethical.

-In addition to creating a solution to recycling plastic, DGrade also promotes environmental awareness through workshops, events and activities.
-In 2017, the Simply Bottles initiative reached out to hold tie-ups with corporates and schools to help promote a healthy sustainable mentality among the young generation, thereby thrusting forward towards a changing world.
+In addition to creating a solution to recycling plastic, DGrade also promotes environmental awareness through workshops, events, and activities.
+In 2017, the Simply Bottles initiative reached out to hold tie-ups with corporates and schools to help promote a healthy sustainable mentality among the young generation, thereby thrusting forward toward a changing world.
 This program was an instant hit.
 From 30 schools 3 years ago, they now have 170 schools taking part in the program – collecting more than 3 million plastic bottles.

 TIP Envirotech Award for Single Use Plastic Innovation 2020 (Winner)